jhernandez312/Computer-Simulation/README.md

    - Investigate a scenario with no limit on the number of bikes per station.
    - Determine, for each station, the minimum number of bikes needed to fully meet demand.

-4. **(Pairs Only) Assumption Verification (Task 4):**
-   - Analyze the system-wide interarrival times using raw trip data from `raw_trips.csv`.
-   - Assess whether the interarrival times are stationary, independent, and exponentially distributed.

 ## File Structure